Xara-01/xara-01/README.md

 <br>

-- 👨‍💻 All of my projects are available at [https://github.com/Xara-01](https://github.com/Xara-01) and  https://discord.gg/WajMeYnsAa
+- 👨‍💻 All of my projects are available at [https://github.com/Xara-01](https://github.com/Xara-01)

 <br>